oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 \---

 In the helidon-kubernetes/base-kubernetes folder there is a script create-configmaps.sh.
+We have created this to help you setup thesetup configuration maps (though you can of course do this by hand instead of creating a script.)
 If you run this script it will delete existing config maps and create an up to date config for us :

--  `./create-configmaps.sh `
+-  `bash create-configmaps.sh `

 ```
 Deleting existing config maps